entyX/jcteam/README.md

-# jcteam
+# jcteam updates:

-The JC main site.
+day 8: finish github website and try new features of javascript/html